 ISO 27001 is the international standard that sets out the specification for an ISMS (information security management system).

-Its best-practice approach helps organisations manage their information security by addressing people and processes as well as technology.
+Its best-practice approach helps organisations manage their information security by addressing people, processes and technology.

 The Standard offers a set of 114 best-practice security controls that can be applied based on the risks you face.
 These controls are then implemented as part of a broad organisational structure to achieve externally assessed and certified compliance.